ndevenish/Hugin/mac/Documents/ReadMe-HuginOSX.txt

 From hugin project and included in this package
 - nona, nona_gui  Open source alternative to PTStitcher. hugin contains nona's functionality within itself and those executables are for use with other tools like clens.
-- PanoGLViewerOSX  Displays 360ºx180º rectilinear panorama image using OpenGL.
-This program was originally written by Fabian Wenzel <f.wenzel@gmx.net>
 - mergepto  Merges two hugin project files.

 From other projects but whose binary file is distributed together